DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/filtering-state.md

 Field | Type | Description
 ------|------|------------
-columnName | string | Specifies the name of a column whose value is used for filtering. value? | string | Specifies the filter value.
+columnName | string | Specifies the name of a column whose value is used for filtering. operation? | string | Specifies the operation name.
+By default, the 'contains' operation is set. value? | string | Specifies the filter value.

 ### FilteringState.ColumnExtension